rolling-scopes-school/core-js-conditions-n-loops-tasks/README.md

     ```
     Implement the function by any way and verify your solution by running tests until the failed test become passed (green).
 8. Run `npm test` in command line.
 If everything is OK you can try to resolve the next task.
-9. You will see the number of passing and pending tests: `101` of passing tests is equal to `100` in score.

 ## Submit to [rs app](https://app.rs.school/)
 1. Open [rs app](https://app.rs.school/) and login
 2. Go to [submit task page](https://app.rs.school/course/submit-task?course=rs-2023-q4)
-3. Select your task (Core JS Numbers)
+3. Select your task (Core JS Conditions-n-loops)
 4. Press submit button and enjoy

 ## Notes
-* We recommend you to use nodejs of version 14 or lower.
-If you using any of features that does not supported by node `v14`, score won't be submitted.
+* We recommend you to use nodejs of version 16 or lower.
+If you using any of features that does not supported by node `v16`, score won't be submitted.
+* Installing nodejs `v16` is optional, you can run jobs using your version and not use methods that are not in nodejs `v16`.
 * Please be sure that each of your test in limit of 30sec.
 * You will get 0 (zero) if you have any eslint's errors or warnings.